BRTNetwork/brt-lib-extensions/transactionparser/README.md

 }
 ```

 The keys in this object are the Ripple [addresses](https://wiki.ripple.com/Accounts) whose balances have changed and the values are arrays of objects that represent the balance changes.
-Each balance change has a counterparty, which is the opposite party on the trustline, except for XRP, where the counterparty is set to the empty string.
+Each balance change has a counterparty, which is the opposite party on the trustline, except for BRT, where the counterparty is set to the empty string.

-The `CURRENCYSTRING` is 'XRP' for XRP, a 3-letter ISO currency code, or a 160-bit hex string in the [Currency format](https://wiki.ripple.com/Currency_format).
+The `CURRENCYSTRING` is 'BRT' for BRT, a 3-letter ISO currency code, or a 160-bit hex string in the [Currency format](https://wiki.ripple.com/Currency_format).

 ### parseOrderbookChanges(metadata)